Nawab Ali Abbas Khan

 Nawab Ali Abbas Khan (born 26 December 1958) is a Bangladeshi politician and former member of parliament.
+He is the current Secretary General of Jatiya Party (Zafar).

 Biography

 Khan was born into the royal Prithimpassa family on 26 December 1958.

 A member of the Jatiya Party (Zafar), he was elected as the member of parliament for Moulvibazar-2 (Kulaura Upazila) three times, in 1988, 1991, and 2008.

 Khan's second son Nawabzada Ali Hasib Khan is involved with BNP Student Wing politics.